luxonis/depthai-docs-website/source/pages/faq.rst

 What Auto-Focus Modes Are Supported?
 Is it Possible to Control Auto-Focus From the Host?
 ########################################################################################

-DepthAI and megaAI support continuous video autofocus ('2' below, where the system is constantly autonomously searching for the best focus) and also and :code:`auto` mode ('1' below) which waits to focus until directed by the host.
+DepthAI (OAK-D, OAK-1, BW1092, etc.) and megaAI all support continuous video autofocus ('2' below, where the system is constantly autonomously searching for the best focus) and also and :code:`auto` mode which waits to focus until directed by the host, in addition to region-of-interest based focus, where the focus is automatically focused around a region provided to DepthAI (e.g. from a neural network bounding box, or some other real-time or apriori setting).
-(PR which adds this functionality is `here <https://github.com/luxonis/depthai/pull/114>`__.)

-Example usage is shown in :code:`depthai_demo.py`.
-When running :code:`python3 depthai_demo.py` the functionality can be used by keyboard command while the program is running:

- - '1' to change autofocus mode to auto

-   - 'f' to trigger autofocus

- - '2' to change autofocus mode to continuous video

- And you can see the reference DepthAI API call `here <https://github.com/luxonis/depthai/blob/3942201d67fe7955370e615aa88045cd8f2211bf/depthai.py#L524>`__
+- See `here <https://docs.luxonis.com/projects/api/en/latest/samples/14_color_camera_control/#source-code>` for an example of switching back/forth between autofocus and manual focus, and commanding specific manual-focus positions.
+- See `here <https://docs.luxonis.com/projects/api/en/latest/references/python/#depthai.CameraControl>`__ for autofocus controls, region of interest (to set autofocus to only consider a certain region), and triggering.
+- See `here <https://docs.luxonis.com/projects/api/en/latest/references/python/#depthai.CameraControl.setManualFocus>`__ for the API for manually setting the focus level.

 What is the Hyperfocal Distance of the Auto-Focus Color Camera?
 ###############################################################